Looking to manage a warehouse? Here are some questions to consider:

 - Emergency safety

 2. Check storage procedures

 It’s always important to check that your warehouse is following the proper storage protocols for different types of inventory.
-This includes storing flammable, combustible, and hazardous materials in the right environment to minimize danger.
+This includes storing flammable, combustible, and hazardous materials in the right environment to minimise danger.

 Whether chemical or biological, be sure that any hazardous material is being stored correctly for the safety of your staff.

-An improperly labeled hazardous item can lead to accidents and injuries.
+An improperly labelled hazardous item can lead to accidents and injuries.
 As a warehouse operator and/or business owner, it is your responsibility to know what your products are made of to ensure they are stored properly.

 When it comes to storing heavier items on warehouse racks, be sure to store long, tall, or top-heavy inventory on their side or secure them to prevent potential tip over.

 Assess the current warehouse environment and take note of the current state of the facility.
 Here are some questions to consider to ensure a healthy warehouse environment: